 Program Duration and Maximum Time for Completion

 The program is taught full-time over two years.
-The maximum time for completion is seven years.
+The maximum time for completion is five years.

 This program provides high quality instruction, unique curriculum and varied learning activities.
 Key features of the program include Deaf community involvement and one full term of practicum.
 Students are required to complete volunteer hours, immersion activities in the Deaf community (for example, camps lasting several days) and supervised work placements.